-A rise in serotonin levels can cause serotonin syndrome.
-This increase in serotonin can happen when a person:
+A rise in serotonin levels in your body causes serotonin syndrome.
+This increase in serotonin can happen if you:

-- Takes more than one medication that affects serotonin levels.
+- Take more than one medication that affects serotonin levels.

 - Recently started on a medication or increased the dose of a medication known to increase serotonin levels.